Tuesday, January 17, 2012

 I don’t know who decided that all that work and effort on the woman’s part was supposed to be freely given to the man.

 During the 1960’s things started to change.
 Women decided to have careers outside the home and prepared themselves through education to be able to earn a decent living for themselves.
 Some women didn’t think marriage was a necessity for having children.
-For some of the career women that was alright, but for many more women who weren’t able to support themselves and their children, the government became their “husband” providing them with a check every month and food stamps as well.
+For some of the career women that was all right, but for many more women who weren’t able to support themselves and their children, the government became their “husband” providing them with a check every month and food stamps as well.
 These were “informed” choices these women made because the world’s view of men’s and women’s roles had already changed.
 The idea of marriage as a career choice for women was obsolete.

 The problems were for the unsuspecting older woman who was married under the old school of thought, before “woman’s lib,” who was still playing by the old rules.
 She entered into marriage genuinely thinking it was the right thing to do because her mother and grandmother and all prior generations had done it.
 It never occurred to her that the rug would literally be pulled out from under her after she had devoted all of her youth to her husband.
 The poorest economic sector of the US is the older female, who no doubt did not prepare to support herself when she was young because she trusted the institution of marriage to provide for her.